What is the Fortnite Player count in 2022?

 Demographics – How much of the Player Count in Fortnite are Kids?

 While we don’t know the exact player count number, we do know a little more about the demographics involved.
 In 2018, 62.7% of Fortnite players were under 24, with 22.5% being between 25 and 34.
 The remaining portion was over 35, giving a particular weighting to the games’ player base.
-So, we can say that a large portion of the Fortnite player base are pretty young.
+So, we can say that a large portion of the Fortnite player base is pretty young.

 Who is playing Fortnite?